otrv4/otrv4/otrv4.md

   - Key management using the Double Ratchet Algorithm [\[2\]](#references).
   - Upgraded SHA-1 and SHA-2 to SHA-3.
   - Switched from AES to XSalsa20.
+- Explicit instructions for producing forged transcripts using the same functions used to conduct honest conversations.

 ## High Level Overview